Principality of Chernigov: History

 According to the Primary Chronicle, before the 11th century the principality was ruled by local tribal elders and voivodes from Kiev who were appointed by the Grand Prince to collect tribute from the local population, manage judicial trials, and defend the land from external enemies.

 In 1024, Mstislav of Chernigov, son of Vladimir the Great arrived from Tmutarakan and established rule over the principality of Chernigov.
 Mstislav set the Dnieper river as the boundary between his sphere of influence and that of his brother, Yaroslav the Wise.
-This would be the first recorded attempt to settle areas of authority by agreement rather than by violence in the lands of the Rus.
+This would be the first recorded attempt to settle areas of authority by agreement rather than by violence in the lands of the Rus'.
 The division of land between the brothers progressed in a stable position, this was easily facilitated by the vast distances of the region, where Mstislav expanded south while Yaroslav ventured north.

-He began establishing Chernigov as one of the most important administrative centers in the region, whereupon he constructed defensive barriers and expanded the citadel.
-Fortified ramparts was built with a circumference of 2.5 km with an average height of 4 meters, vast even by the standards of the Rus.
+He began establishing Chernigov as one of the most important administrative centres in the region, whereupon he constructed defensive barriers and expanded the citadel.
+Fortified ramparts were built with a circumference of 2.5 km with an average height of 4 meters, vast even by the standards of the Rus.
 Upon the death of Mstislav after a hunting trip in 1036, Chernigov was incorporated into the realm of Kiev.

 With the death of his brother, Yaroslav the Wise attained sole authority of the dynasty and claimed the principality of Chernigov, he would rule until 1054.
 Subsequently, his son who would eventually be titled Grand Prince Sviatoslav initiated the Chernigov branch of the Rurikids.
 During the civil war of the Yaroslavichi, Chernigov was contested between the sons of Sviatoslav and Vsevolod.
-After the death of Sviatoslav in 1076, it came to the decision of the Council of Liubech, that the sons of Sviatoslav, Oleg and Davyd, and their descendants secure the principality.
+After the death of Sviatoslav in 1076, it decided on the Council of Liubech, that the sons of Sviatoslav, Oleg and Davyd, and their descendants secure the principality.
 The principality subsequently obtained a certain degree of autonomy and was primarily secured thereafter.

 The Principality was later split into three main apanage principalities: Chernigov proper, Novgorod-Seversk, and Murom-Ryazan.
 While Tmutarakan, due to its remoteness, often became contested and eventually was overtaken.
 Murom and later the Ryazan principality drifted away from the influence of Chernigov and after some time was contested by the Principality of Vladimir.
 Nonetheless, the influence of the Chernigov princes remained large and they retained the title of Grand Prince of Kiev for some time.
-Chernigov was one of the largest economic and cultural centers of Kievan Rus'.
+Chernigov was one of the largest economic and cultural centres of Kievan Rus'.

+List of princes

 List of counties and cities

 Below is a list of former counties and cities of the Principality of Chernigov: